chaucy/COVID19_Project/README.md

 2. Prepare Phase

 The data was obtained from the Our World in Data website (https://ourworldindata.org/covid-deaths).
-It was organized by country and date, and was assumed to be credible since it was compiled by University of Oxford.
+It was organized by country and date, and was assumed to be credible since it was compiled by University of Oxford (Oxford Martin School).

 3. Process Phase